Virginia’s Historic Triangle: complete guide to exploring Jamestown, Yorktown and Williamsburg

 Colonial National Park is a combination of revolutionary war sites, including where the British surrendered.
 A comprehensive visitor Center has videos and exhibits to help explain both the revolutionary war as a whole and the importance of the Yorktown area.
 Check out more Virginia National Park sites here!

 Exploring Colonial National Park is best done either on bikes or in a car.
-Between the military cemetery and the battlefields, there’s quite a distance to cover.
+Between the military cemetery and the battlefields, there’s quite a distance to cover, and if you’re visiting in the summer, it can be very hot and humid.
+Plan your time accordingly.

 Tip: be sure to stop in The visitor Center to pick up a map to guide you along the route to see the most interesting parts of colonial National Park.
 And don’t forget to get your National Parks Passport stamped.